 After Michael’s dad was diagnosed with dementia, I knew that the road ahead was going to be hard.
 I am proud of my mother-in-law.
 She has been an incredibly loving caretaker to him.
 It’s difficult to watch the disease progress over the years.

-In 2010, I saw a commercial promoting the Alzheimer Walk for that November by the Alzheimer’s Association.
-I thought this would be a great way for us to support Michael’s dad, honor my great grandmother, and find encouragement as well.
-So, we signed up and headed to the Dallas Zoo for our first walk.
+Several years ago, I saw a commercial promoting the Alzheimer Walk by the Alzheimer’s Association.
+I thought this would be a great way for us to support Michael’s dad, honor my great-grandmother, and find encouragement as well.
+So, we signed up and headed to our first walk.

 Over the years, the locations have changed.
-We have walked through Fair Park in Dallas, through Downtown McKinney and Downtown Frisco.
 But the walk remains one of the greatest experiences we have each year.
 We connect with people who are walking the same journey we are.

 We were even blessed to have Michael’s family come down during different years, as well as friends here walk with us

 Last year, the whole family was able to be here to participate together.